Relative clauses

 Informal: Sam, who I know quite well, would be a good husband.

-The connective relative clauses do not specify or describe the preceding nouns or pronouns, but only develop the story.
+These clauses do not specify or describe the preceding nouns or pronouns, but only develop the story.

 I gave the letter to James, who sent it to London.